 • Those present when an item drops receive priority with extra items held for others in the guild that could not attend or to be sold for guild funds.

-• Distribution may be by lotto (often after having pared the list down to a small number of highly eligible individuals), or an item may be directly assigned.
+• Distribution may be by via /roll (after having pared the list down to a small number of highly eligible individuals), or an item may be directly assigned.

 PvP / Battlegrounds: Shadowed Fates is first and foremost a PvE guild.
 Raiding dungeons, completing quests, and killing the toughest critters in the land will always be our primary goals.
-However, PvP, and especially the Battlegrounds, can be a lot of fun and some of our members really enjoy this form of challenge.
+However, PvP, and especially arenas and battlegrounds, can be a lot of fun and some of our members really enjoy this form of challenge.
 This is fine, as long as a couple of things are kept in mind:.

 • Balance: Guild members must keep their play time balanced.
 We know everyone is attending raids when online because they're mandatory and we would guild remove them if they didn't...
 But there is more to contributing to our guild's success than just showing up on raids.
-No guild member should PvP excessively so that they are not maintaining their consumables, collecting needing guild items such as herbs and elemental fire, assisting other guild members on quests and instance runs, and keeping themselves sufficiently funded for repairs and other necessary costs.
-Members who show up to raids unprepared or who are always in the battlegrounds instead of helping other guild members who need their assistance will be banned from the battlegrounds.
+No guild member should PvP excessively so that they are not maintaining their consumables, collecting needing guild items such as herbs, assisting other guild members on quests and instance runs, and keeping themselves sufficiently funded for repairs and other necessary costs.
+Members who show up to raids unprepared or who are always in the battlegrounds instead of helping other guild members who need their assistance will be talked to, and if it proves necessary, banned from the battlegrounds / arenas.

-• Professionalism: PvP brings out the worst in folks.
+• Professionalism: PvP can bring out the worst in folks.
 Enemy players do a lot of things that mobs never do - harrassing, taunting, exploiting, focusing on killing one person over and over to spite them, corpse camping, etc...
-This can make PvP very frustrating and means that members will need to exert additional self control to remain proffesional and mature.
-Insulting, bragging, acting cocky, using rude emotes, using exploits or extremely cheesy tactics, etc..., are no more acceptable in PvP than they are in any other element of the game.
+This can make PvP very frustrating and means that members will need to exert additional self control to remain professional and mature.
+Insulting, bragging, acting cocky, using rude emotes, using exploits, etc..., are no more acceptable in PvP than they are in any other element of the game.
 Members PvPing need to remember that they are representing the guild on the battlefields, just as they are in every other aspect of their game play.
-Members who can not uphold our guild image and their maturity while PvPing will be banned from the battlegrounds.
+Members who can not uphold our guild image and their maturity while PvPing will be banned from the battlegrounds / arenas.

 Sharing Characters: Due to the competative nature of the game, the value of our strategies that we have died to learn, and the importance of maintaining privacy for our members who rightfully believe that when they are talking on the SF guild channel, only SF members are reading, no member shall allow another person to play their character unless expressly permitted by the leaders.
 A spouse or child on a secondary character on your account would probably be permitted.
 Anyone with a character in another guild, would almost certainly not be permitted.